Oscar De La Hoya: De La Hoya vs. Trinidad unification

 After seven defenses of his lineal and WBC welterweight titles, De La Hoya fought rival and IBF Champion Félix Trinidad (35–0) on September 18, 1999, in one of the biggest pay-per-view events in history, setting a record for a non-heavyweight fight.
 De La Hoya stayed just outside Trinidad's range while generating much success with his stiff jab and blitzing combinations, but in the last 2-3 rounds of the fight, heeding the strict instructions of his corner, who felt that De La Hoya was way ahead on the scorecards, De La Hoya shut down much of his offense and evaded trading with Trinidad.
 De La Hoya virtually gave away the last couple of rounds.
 Though landing well over 100 more punches, Trinidad was ultimately awarded a majority decision.
 The judges scorecards came under question after the decision.
 Fans and boxing analysts called for a rematch, which never happened.

-De La Hoya vs. Mosley
+De La Hoya vs. Opponents

 On February 26, 2000, De La Hoya knocked out Derrell Coley (34–1–2) in a WBC eliminator.
 The WBC later awarded De La Hoya its welterweight title after Trinidad vacated it, which he lost to Shane Mosley (34–0) by a split decision on June 17, 2000.
 One judge scored the fight 115–113 for De La Hoya, and the other two scored it 116–112 and 115–113 for Mosley.

 De La Hoya successfully sued Bob Arum in 2000 to break his contract with the promoter.
 The courts ruled in favor of De La Hoya in February 2001."

 De La Hoya defeated Arturo Gatti (33–4) by fifth-round TKO on March 24, 2001.